Driver: Parallel Lines: Plot

 In 2006, TK is released and reunites with Ray in New York.
-TK learns that Corrigan became the city's Police Chief, while the other members moved into different businesses - Slink moved into the adult industry and drugs manufacturing; Bishop became a drug kingpin; and Candy set up a prostitution ring and drug moving service.
+TK learns that Corrigan became the city's tyrannical Police Chief, while the other members moved into different businesses – Slink moved into the adult industry and drugs manufacturing; Bishop became a drug kingpin; and Candy set up a prostitution ring and drug moving service.
 TK decides to go after and kill The Mexican first, and dumps his body for Corrigan to find.
-Ray then introduces TK to Maria Cortez, an employee of Candy, and works with her to get close to her boss.
+Ray then introduces TK to Maria Cortez (Claudia Catalina), an employee of Candy, and works with her to get close to her boss.
 During this time, TK pursues both Slink and Bishop, disrupting their businesses before killing both men.

 When Candy learns that TK is working for Maria, he attempts to use her in order to bait him into a trap.
 However, TK manages to survive it, and saves Maria before killing Candy.
 Upon returning to Ray's garage, Corrigan reveals that Ray has been working for him: in exchange for clearing his debts, Ray set up the assassinations of Corrigan's associates to erase all of his connections to Martinez's kidnapping and subsequent murder.
 After killing Ray, Corrigan flees when Maria arrives to stop him; TK realizes that she is Martinez's daughter and that she had been working for Candy to track down her father's true killer.
 The pair then place the bodies of Candy and Slink to be found by the police, before going after Corrigan as he flees in a helicopter.
-They manage to take the helicopter down and TK prepares to kill him, but acquiesces to a request by Maria to let her and her people deal with him.
+They manage to take the helicopter down and TK prepares to kill him, but acquiesces to a request by Maria to let her and her people deal with him, much to Corrigan's chagrin.
 As her people leave with Corrigan, TK departs on his own.

+Development and release Driver: Parallel Lines revealed in August 2005, with a stated release for March 2006.
+Video game media reported that Reflections had "listened" to fans following the "failure" of Driver 3, by making numerous changes and spending more time driving during missions rather than on foot.
+The game was originally intended to include online multiplayer, but this was scrapped when it became apparent to the developers that they could not deliver a strong multiplayer mode and wanted to focus entirely on the single-player portion of the game.

+It was initially released for PlayStation 2 and Xbox in 2006 in North America on 14 March, European territories starting on 17 March, and Australia on 23 March 2006.
+The PlayStation 2 version was released in Japan by publisher AQ Interactive's distribution subsidiary Extreme Line on 12 October 2006.
+Ports for Windows and the Wii were released simultaneously the following year in North America on 26 June, Australia on 28 June, and in the United Kingdom on 29 June, with Ubisoft's Barcelona studio handling the Wii port.